amusecode/TRES/README_developer.md

 For starters, make sure if the pre-required packages for AMUSE are already installed.
 The easiest way to do this is try installing AMUSE and check where eventual errors occur.
 Unfortunately, on a cluster you will most likely not have sudo rights, so you'll have to figure out a way to install the missing packages.

-Second, clusters work with slurm.
+Second, often clusters work with schedulers like slurm.
 To run a simulation you must create a bash file that can be sumbitted as a slurm job.
 Down below is an example bash script for the helios cluster with additional comments for clarification.
-If you are using a different cluster, change the script accordingly.
+If you are using a different cluster or scheduler, change the script accordingly.

 ```
 #!/bin/bash